jakartaee/common-annotations-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for Common Annotations
+# Contributing to Jakarta Annotations

 Thanks for your interest in this project.